haghanihakimi/e-shop-next-js/README.md

 Remaining problems:
 Login page doesn't throw error message if the entered email or password is incorrect.
 Registration page should be created by now.
-Navigation menu disappears when move to Profile page.

 ```bash
 npm run dev